-As the calculated aggregate air-conditioning energy value for the glazing, at 20.1, is less than the aggregated air-conditioning energy value allowance of 25.0, the glazing complies.
+As the calculated aggregate air-conditioning energy value for the glazing, at 20.1, is less than the aggregated air-conditioning energy value allowance of 21.3, the glazing complies.

 Note that the ABCB has produced a glazing calculator to assist with the above calculations.
-The calculator is accessible on the ABCB website, www.abcb.gov.au.

-J2.5 Shading
+Shading J2.5

-To prescribe the shading projections and devices that may be used to achieve compliance with J2.3 or J2.4.
+To prescribe the shading projections and devices that may be used to achieve compliance with J2.4.